shundhammer/myrlyn/README.md

 _(Formerly known as YQPkg)_

+Myrlyn is a graphical software package and repositories manager.

+You can use it to install, update or remove individual or multiple software packages, and to install or remove software patterns (groups of packages) or patches.

-Myrlyn is a graphical package manager to select software packages and patterns for installation, update and removal.
-It uses _libzypp_ as its backend and Qt as its GUI toolkit.
+It uses _libzypp_ as its backend and Qt 6 as its GUI toolkit.

-This started in the 11/2024 SUSE Hack Week to make the SUSE YaST Qt package selector usable as a standalone Qt program without any YaST dependencies, but it has grown beyond that since then.
+This started in the 11/2024 SUSE Hack Week to make the SUSE YaST Qt package selector usable as a standalone Qt program without any YaST or Ruby dependencies, but it has grown beyond that since then.

 [<img src="https://raw.githubusercontent.com/shundhammer/yqpkg/refs/heads/master/src/artwork/Myrlyn-256x256.png">](https://raw.githubusercontent.com/shundhammer/yqpkg/refs/heads/master/src/artwork/Myrlyn-256x256.png)